mopidy/mopidy/docs/troubleshooting.rst

 Installed dependencies
 ======================

-The command :option:`mopidy --list-deps` will list the paths to and versions of any dependency Mopidy or the extensions might need to work.
+The command :option:`mopidy --show-deps` will list the paths to and versions of any dependency Mopidy or the extensions might need to work.
 This is very useful data for checking that you're using the right versions, and that you're using the right installation if you have multiple installations of a dependency on